EqualExperts/you-build-it-you-run-it-playbook/practices/governance.md

 ## Fund on-call costs from product team budgets

-Pay for 24x7 support for a digital service from the product team budget.
-This means the product manager or delivery lead acting as the product team budget holder pays for:
+Pay for on-call support for a digital service from the product team budget.
+This means the product team budget holder pays for:

-* On-call standby costs.
+* *On-call standby costs*.
 Compensation for one or more product team members making themselves available in case of an out of hours incident.
 This is part of the ongoing run cost.
-* On-call callout costs.
+* *On-call callout costs*.
 Compensation for one or more product team members responding to an out of hours incident.
 This is a per-incident cost.

-If the on-call opex budget is owned by a senior operations manager, transfer their budget line item for digital services into an on-call capex budget allocated to the senior manager for the product teams.

-The senior manager for the product teams splits the on-call capex budget into a line item per digital service, and then transfers each line item into the corresponding product team budget.
+If the on-call opex budget is owned by a senior operations manager, transfer their budget line item for digital services into an on-call capex budget allocated to the product team budget holders.
+Split the on-call capex budget into a line item per digital service, and allocate each line item to the corresponding product team.
 This maximises incentives for each product team budget holder to:

 * Establish desired business outcomes prior to any development efforts.
-* Choose an appropriate availability target that balances business outcomes insurance with a run cost estimates.
+* Choose an appropriate availability target that balances business outcomes insurance with a run cost estimate.
 * Prioritise the protection of live product functionality alongside the delivery of new product features.
 * Lend their credibility to organisational changes that improve on-call experience, such as product teams automating their own telemetry toolchains.
 * Incorporate graceful degradation and adaptability into the customer experience.

-If on-call funding for digital services stays with a senior operations manager, you'll suffer from he [operations manager still accountable pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls).
+If on-call funding for digital services stays with your Head of Operations, you’ll suffer from the [responsible but unaccountable pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#responsible-but-unaccountable).

 ## Ensure fair remuneration for on-call developers